 - Camera Name: Set this to whatever you would like the camera to be named.
-For example kitchen would work well for a camera in a kitchen.
+For example, the name kitchen would work well for a camera in a kitchen.

-- Light Switch Detection: Enable this if you want sudden changes such as a light being switched on to not be treated as motion.
+- Light Switch Detection: Enable this if you want sudden changes such as a light being switched on not to be treated as a motion.
 (This will help prevent false positives)

 - Video Resolution: Here you can set the video resolution of the camera.
-The higher the resolution the more room it will take up and the more bandwidth it will need to use in order to stream the footage.
-I set mine to 1280×800 and that seems to work perfectly fine.
+The higher the resolution, the more room it will take up and the more bandwidth it will need to use to stream the footage.
+I set mine to 1280×800, and that seems to work perfectly fine.

 - Video Rotation: You can rotate your video from the Raspberry Pi security if you’re finding that it is looking the wrong way.

-- Frame Rate: This sets the amount of frames that will be sent be every second.
-The higher this is the smoother the video but again this will increase the storage used and bandwidth.
+- Frame Rate: This sets the number of frames that will be sent be every second.
+The higher this is, the smoother the video, but again this will increase the storage used and bandwidth.

-Under this menu you can specify where you would like the files stored for the Raspberry Pi Security Camera.
-This can be a custom path on the Pi, the predetermined path or the network path.
+This location can be a custom path on the Pi, the predetermined path or the network path.

 This menu you’re able to set the video streaming options, this is the video you see in the browser.

-- Streaming Frame Rate: This is exactly the same as mentioned above under video device.
+- Streaming Frame Rate: This is the same as mentioned above under video device.

-- Streaming Image Resizing: Enable this if you want MotionPie to resize the images before being sent to a browser.
+- Streaming Image Resizing: Enable this if you want MotionEye OS to resize the images before being sent to a browser.
 (Not recommended on a Pi)

 Here you can set the Raspberry Pi security camera to take still images whenever motion is triggered, during specific intervals or all the time.

-In you here you can set the Pi to record movies whenever motion is detected
+In here you can set the Pi to record movies whenever motion is detected.

 You’re able to set up email notifications, webhook notifications or even run a command whenever motion is detected.